ehrpg/qstar/docs/index.md

 Level](/crisis#difficulty) can be modified by adding or substracting from the rolls resulting number.

+Checks are made if the outcome of a task is uncertain and subject to chance, or influenced by other parties.
+A check involves rolling the character's die corresponding to the attempted [Attribute](/character#attributes) or [Skill](/character/skills#skills) check.
+Bonuses are added to the resulting die roll, and compared to the task's [Difficulty Level](/crisis#difficulty).

 !!! info "Check Failures"
     A failed check doesn't necessarily mean, that the check completely failed.
     E.g. when climbing, a failed check might simply mean, that there was no